Daniel-Rud/fgwqsr/README.md

 # Overview

-<br> For a binary outcome (FGWQSR also accomodates continuous and count outcomes), FGWQSR estimates parameters to the following model:
+<br> For a binary outcome, FGWQSR estimates parameters to the following model:

 <br>